You know the game show Family Feud where they ask 100 people a question, and you have to guess their responses? Well, here’s one for you.

 5. Change Takes Some Getting Used to

-What if, when you ask Mom, she says she doesn’t want to go?
+What if, when you ask Mom, she says she doesn’t want to go to assisted living?
 Well, then you’ll know.
 You might need to think of other options.

 - Would she want an in-home nurse?